romaninsh/dorm/docs/src/2-expressions-and-queries.md

 A query object is designed as a template engine.
-It contains maps of various columns, conditions, joins etc. Query implements `SqlChunk` and query itself can be contained inside expression or another query:
+It contains maps of various columns, conditions, joins etc. Query implements `SqlChunk` and query itself can be contained inside expression or another query.

+Query implements wide range of "with\_\*" methods that can be used to manipulate the query.
+Lets create a query that will select all columns from "product" table, where name is "DeLorian Doughnut" and age is greater than 30:

 ```rust
 let expr1 = expr!("name = {}", "John");